LuisiitoDev/DiscoverCostaRica/next-steps.md

 - infra/            # Infrastructure as Code (bicep) files
   - main.bicep      # main deployment module
   - resources.bicep # resources shared across your application's services
+  - modules/        # Library modules
 ```

-In addition, for each project resource referenced by your app host, a `containerApp.tmpl.yaml` file will be created in a directory named `manifests` next the project file.
-This file contains the infrastructure as code for running the project on Azure Container Apps.

 *Note*: Once you have generated your infrastructure to disk, those files are the source of truth for azd.
-Any changes made to `azure.yaml` or your App Host will not be reflected in the infrastructure until you regenerate it with `azd infra gen` again.
+Any changes made to `azure.yaml` (such as through `azd add`) will not be reflected in the infrastructure until you regenerate it with `azd infra gen` again.
 It will prompt you before overwriting files.
 You can pass `--force` to force `azd infra gen` to overwrite the files without prompting.

+Finally, run `azd pipeline config` to configure a CI/CD deployment pipeline.

 ## Billing